 Like it or not, flu season is just around the corner.
-Home Health United can help you get ready by sharing some myths, facts, how’s and why’s of influenza and flu vaccinations.
+SSM Health at Home can help you get ready by sharing some myths, facts, how’s and why’s of influenza and flu vaccinations.

 As most people know, flu is a respiratory illness caused by the influenza virus.
 It is highly contagious, and symptoms can range from mild to severe.